tobifjellner/wporg-theme-directory/readme.md

 The codebase and development environment for the WordPress.org Theme Directory.

 This is as-yet incomplete, a starting point.
+Following this will get you partially set up, but you need a `ratings` database table to prevent fatal errors.

 ## Development